The fight against harassment in transport

 Île-de-France Mobilité has embarked on an ambitious policy to accelerate train renewals and renovations in the Île-de-France region to improve the regularity of the lines and the comfort of passengers.

-This train, like the Francilien or the future metro lines 14 and line 11, are so-called "Boa" trains allowing easy access from one car to another.
+This train, like the Francilien or the future metros of line 14 and line 11 are so-called "Boa" trains allowing easy access from one car to another.
 This completely open configuration allows everyone to see what is happening around them but also to make sure they are seen, which generates a strong sense of security.
 This overview of the interior of the train also simplifies the work of the control teams, the railway police, or the mediation during interventions on board.